zealousweb/contact-form-7-paypal-extension/readme.txt

 No, you can use a Standard PayPal account.

 == Changelog ==

+= 3.9 =
+* Improved compatibility with WordPress VIP platform by refactoring code to adhere to VIP coding standards.

 = 3.8 =
 * The problem of not sending an email confirmation when the payment is canceled has been successfully resolved.